 |Hispanic or Latino||838|

-Writing appeals to people across the globe.
+Americans aren’t the only ones with an interest in Writing.
 About 2.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea